 The plan of this study was reported some 10 years previously at the 1992 N American CF Conference by Dr Stutman but the results not published until 2002.
 This study with cephalexin,(a broader spectrum antibiotic than flucloxacillin which has a narrow spectrum) does not provide useful information about the use of long term flucloxacillin (currently recommended for the first 3 years for all CF infants by the UK CF Trust Antibiotic Working Group 2009).
 Also during the study early eradication treatment of P. aeruginosa was not practiced in the USA.
 In UK centres where both long term flucloxacillin AND early P. aeruginosa eradication is routine the prevalence of both chronic S. aureus and P. aeruginosa is very low (Lee et al, 2004.
 [PubMed]).

 It seems that if an organism is eradicated from the airways of a person with CF another potential pathogen from the environment colonizes and, if not treated, infects the airway.
 For example when S. aureus is treated, P aeruginosa appears (a fact noted since the early days of CF treatment); when P. aeruginosa is eradicated and prevented other environmental organisms appear particularly Aspergillus fumigatus and Stenotrophomonas maltophilia (noted both in the Copenhagen and Leeds CF centres).
-But this is not a good reason to fail to eradicate potential pathogens as they appear which is the policy in many European and N. American CF centres, evidenced by the high prevalence of chronic S. aureus infection.
+But this is not a good reason to fail to eradicate potential pathogens as they appear which is the policy in many European and N. American CF centres, evidenced by the very high prevalence of chronic S. aureus infection.

 Finally, it should be noted that it is not essential to give long term flucloxacillin to achieve a very low prevalence of S aureus infection, an alternative is to culture regularly (every clinic attendance and also when unwell) as is the policy in some European centres and treat vigorously whenever S. aureus appears (Szaff and Hoiby,1981 above – see discussion after this entry for more on anti-Staphylococcal prophylaxis).

 Dr Harris Stutman (fig. 8) is a specialist in Pediatric Infectious Disease at the Memorial Health Care System in California.
 His interests include Health Technology Informatics and Medical Informatics Clinical information systems.
-He has not published on CF since this present study.
+He has not published on CF before or since this present study.